yeshua453/website/docs/extend/integrating-existing-flutter-packages.md

 In the most cases, Visual Controls could inherit from [`ConstrainedControl`](https://github.com/flet-dev/flet/blob/main/sdk/python/packages/flet-core/src/flet_core/constrained_control.py) that has many additional properties such as `top` and `left` for its position within Stack and a bunch of animation properties.

-To use those properities, inherit your control from `CostrainedControl` and add those properties to the constructor of your Python control:
+To use those properties, inherit your control from `CostrainedControl` and add those properties to the constructor of your Python control:

 ```python
 from typing import Any, Optional